-In fig. 10, the maximum values of the normalised spectra for near-neutral conditions are close to unity, as described by Kaimal et al. (1972).
-The velocity spectra estimated at 45 m amsl show sometimes deviations from the surface-layer scaling under near-neutral and stable conditions, likely due to the observed aforementioned uncorrelated high-frequency noise, which lead to an underestimation of the friction velocity.
+As sketched in fig. 10, the .
+The velocity spectra estimated at 45 m amsl show systematic deviations from MOST sometimes deviations from the surface-layer scaling under near-neutral and stable conditions, likely due to the observed aforementioned uncorrelated high-frequency noisesnoise, which lead to an underestimation of the friction velocity.
 Under light and moderate unstable conditions, i.e. $-0.3 \le \zeta \le -0.1$, the velocity spectra at 6 m and 18 m amsl are similar, which supports the idea that the wave sublayer is shallower than 6 m.
-If $\zeta \le -1$, deviations from surface-layer scaling are clearer at both 45 m and at 6 m, which is also visible in fig. 12.
+If $\zeta \le -1$, deviations from MOST surface-layer scaling are clearer at both 45 m amsl and at 6 mamsl, which is also visible in fig. 12.
 We remind that the non-dimensional stability parameter ζ estimated at 6 m reflected the predominance of near-neutral conditions.
 This results in discrepancies between the spectral estimates at 6 m and 18 m in fig. 10 to fig. 12 which increase with $|\zeta|$.

-Following surface-layer scaling, the normalised spectra at different heights should collapse onto one single curve at high frequencies, which was observed at heights between 40 m amsl and 80 m amsl at FINO1 for $|\zeta| < 1$.
+Following MOST, the normalized surface-layer scaling, the normalised spectra at different heights should collapse onto one single curve at high frequencies, which was observed at heights between 40 m amsl and 80 m amsl at the FINO1 platform for |ζ| < 1.
 However, this is not always the case in fig. 10, fig. 11, and fig. 12.
-Deviations from surface-layer scaling may be partly attributed to transducer-induced flow distortion.
+Deviations from MOST for the PSDs estimates at 6 m amsl were expected due to the contribution of wave-induced momentum flux (section 5.1)Deviations from surface-layer scaling may be partly attributed to transducer-induced flow distortion.
 Regarding the velocity data at 45 m amsl, the measurement noises lift the high-frequency range of the velocity spectra above the spectral slope predicted by eq.
 (5) or eq.
 (6).
 At 18 m amsl, eqs.
-(5) and (6) predict remarkably well the velocity spectra at $f_T > 3$, indicating that surface-layer scaling is applicable at this height.
+(5) and (6) predict remarkably well the velocity spectra at f_r > 3, indicating that surface-layer scaling is applicable at this height.